codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

 Now as you scroll, items will be automatically filling in because the `onLoadMore` method will be triggered once the user crosses the `visibleThreshold`.
 This approach works equally well for a `GridView` and the listener gives access to both the `page` as well as the `totalItemsCount` to support both pagination and offset based fetching.

+## Troubleshooting

+If you are running into problems, please carefully consider the following suggestions:

-**Note:** Make sure to setup this listener in the `onCreate` method of the `Activity` and not later on otherwise you may encounter unexpected issues.
+* Make sure to setup the `setOnScrollListener` listener in the `onCreate` method of the `Activity` and not later on otherwise you may encounter unexpected issues.

+* In order for the pagination system to continue working reliably, you should make sure to **clear the adapter** of items (or notify adapter after clearing the array) before appending new items to the list.

+* In order for this pagination system to trigger, keep in mind that as `customLoadMoreDataFromApi` is called, new data needs to be **appended to the existing data source**.
+In other words, only clear items from the list when on the initial "page".
+Subsequent "pages" of data should be appended to the existing data.

 ## References